jourquin/Nodus/README.md

 Download the [Nodus installer](https://github.com/jourquin/Nodus/releases).
 As the software is written in the [Java](https://java.com/en/download/) programming language, the latest must be installed on your computer.
-Since version 8.2, Nodus needs Java 11 or later.
+Since version 8.2, Nodus needs Java 11 (full JRE/JDK, not headless) or later.
 Depending on your system, either (double) click on "Nodus8-install.jar" or run "java -jar Nodus8-install.jar" from your shell console.

 Once installed, Nodus can be launched using